"He took my number": Stefflon Don shares how she met Burna Boy, clip trends

 Car dealer confirms Burna Boy bought a Rolls Royce for ex-lover Stefflon Don

-Legit.ng had reported that Burna Boy and his former girlfriend, British singer Stefan Don might be back together according to reports.
+Legit.ng had reported that Burna Boy and his former girlfriend, British singer Stefflon Don might be back together according to reports.

-The singer has given a Rolls Royce to Stefflon on her birthday in December.
+The singer gave a Rolls Royce to Stefflon on her birthday in December.

 Burna Boy's car dealer, Anani Bertin spoke about it.
 He shared a video of Stefflon Don in the new car on his Instagram story and tagged Burna Boy in it.